TurboGears/tg2docs/docs/main/RequestFlow.rst

 (meaning it takes an environ and a start response).
 When an application like this sits between the "real" webserver and another WSGI app, we call it middleware.

-.. todo:: Difficulty: Easy. middleware is defined here.
-Make it much more prominent in the docs.

 The TurboGears request/response cycle is composed of various bits of middleware that help make writing web applicaitons easier for you.